praisenter/manual.praisenter.github.io/_includes/slide-components.md

 {: .table .w-auto}

 ## Countdown component[#](#countdown-component)
-The countdown component is a lot like the date/time component, but where the date/time component always shows the current date and time, the countdown component _counts down_ to a specific or relative date/time.
+The countdown component is a lot like the date/time component, but where the date/time component always shows the current date/time, the countdown component _counts down_ to a specific or relative date/time.

 ![Slides countdown component]({{ page.relpath }}assets/img/slides-countdown-component.png){: .rounded .img-fluid}

 The countdown component requires a _target_ date and time to countdown to.
-This is great for events that may be upcoming on a specific date.
-Just enter the date of the event (you can set the time to 00:00:00 to stop the countdown on the day of) and every time you show the slide, it will be counting down to that date.
-No need to adjust the coundown, restart it, etc.  By default, the countdown halts when it reaches the target date/time.
+This is great for upcoming events on a specific date.
+Just enter the date of the event (you can set the time to 00:00:00 to stop the countdown on the day of) and whenever the slide is displayed, the component will show the time remaining until that date.
+No need to adjust the coundown, restart it, or anything - it does it automatically!
+By default, the countdown halts when it reaches the target date/time.
 You can turn this behavior off using the `Stop at zero` setting.
-When this setting is off, the countdown will continue and will show negative values to indicate the target date/time has already passed.
+If `Stop at zero` is disabled, the countdown will continue and will show negative values to indicate the target date/time has already passed.

-But what if I have a part of my service that we want to show a countdown for every time?
-A good example of this is a countdown until 7 PM for when the service beings or a period of meet and greet.
-To set a countdown for this use, toggle on the `Time only` setting and set the target time (the target date will be ignored).
+Another common use for a countdown is for a recurring event, like the beginning of a weekly service.
+To configure the countdown component for this purpose, toggle on the `Time only` setting and set the target time (the target date will be ignored).
 Now the countdown component will countdown to the same time every time you show the slide.

 Like the date/time component, you can format the output of the countdown component with one of the present formats or with your own.
 For example, imagine it's 2025-11-08 12:34 PM and you are counting down to 2025-11-14 4:00 PM: